 An I-20 Form is required to obtain the F-1 Visa.
-The I-20 Form is issued to an accepted international applicant after the applicant has submitted the enrollment deposit.
+The I-20 Form is issued to international students who have been awarded admission to Mercer.
 The University has been authorized under federal law to enroll non-immigrant alien students and to issue I-20 Forms.
 A Declaration of Finances, in U.S. dollar equivalents, verifying that you have adequate financial resources to cover the costs of attending Mercer University is also required as part of the Visa process.

 Because this process is lengthy and requires specific paperwork, international applicants are encouraged to begin the process early.
 Students should submit an application for admission at least three months prior to the intended date of enrollment to allow adequate time for completion of all necessary paperwork.

 At Mercer University, we value the global cultural perspectives that you bring to our campus, which is why we consider international students for our merit-based scholarships, talent-based scholarships, and invitations to our most prestigious scholarship competitions.

 Merit-based scholarships are awarded based on your academic credentials (grade point average and test scores).
 These scholarships range from U.S. $7,500 to $20,000 per year and are renewable for up to four years (eight semesters).